Treasure56/Treasure56/README.md

 ### I'm a frontend engineer

-- 🔭 I’m currently working on React / Next.js Projects...
+- 🔭 I’m currently working on React native  Projects...
-- 🌱 I’m currently learning best pratices and design patterns for mordern web frameworks
+- 🌱 I’m currently learning best pratices and design patterns for mordern  frameworks
 - 👯 I’m looking to collaborate on smart ideas and work with tech startups
 -